 I’ve been fascinated with abandoned monastic sites, famine villages, and other ruins ever since I first visited Ireland seven years ago.
-Bones slowing crumbling into the earth, ancient buildings leave you wondering about what life would have been like anywhere from 50 to 1,500 years ago.
+Their bones slowing crumbling into the earth, ancient buildings leave you wondering about what life would have been like anywhere from 50 to 1,500 years ago.

 Achill Island has its deserted village, tucked away on the southern slopes of Slievemore Mountain.
 Skellig Michael has its beehive huts, found ten miles off the coast of County Kerry.
 And Glendalough has a monastic city, complete with round tower, in the middle of the Wicklow Mountains.
 Just to name a few.
 There are literally hundreds of ruins scattered across Ireland.
 I’ve seen quite a few of them over the years.
 So, when I landed at Shannon airport last May, I was surprised to find that I’d actually missed a major site!

 Mixed in with the various travel brochures that I sometimes peruse for ideas, I found an advertisement for Scattery Island while waiting for my rental car.
 Located in the Shannon Estuary and less than an hour from the airport, the uninhabited island boasted a monastic settlement, abandoned village and a lighthouse–a trifecta of deserted Irish treasure!